When a medical emergency strikes there is no margin for error. Seconds can often mean a difference between life and

 You can pick up copies of your medical records from Health Information Management services.
 Please call in advance 928-684-4364, so your records can be prepared for you.
 You will need to sign a release of information form before receiving the records.
 X-rays can be picked up from Health Information Management services as well.

 Why can’t you tell me what this will cost?

 Unless a diagnosis is performed, we cannot tell you exactly what the estimated cost will be.
 After the physician evaluation occurs, he or she dictates a report describing your care.
 Once the report is transcribed, charges are electronically posted to your account.
 The charges can be obtained in about two to three days after your visit.
 Please be advised that along with the hospital bill, you may also receive bills from the Emergency Department physician, radiologist, and pathologist (lab).

 Who can help me if I have a concern or would like to comment about my care in the Emergency Room?

 We welcome your questions, comments, and concerns – they help us improve our care.
-If you do not feel comfortable talking with the staff that treated you, you can speak with the charge nurse, Emergency Room Supervisor, Quality Assurance Manager, or Chief Nursing Officer.
+If you do not feel comfortable talking with the staff that treated you, you can speak with the Quality & Infection Control Manager or Director of Nursing.